Social issues in Brazil: Poverty and income concentration

 Along with the problem of poverty, Brazil is among the ten most unequal countries in the world, according to the Institute of Applied Economic Research (Ipea) of Brazil.
 Brazil has 0.539 by the Gini index, based on 2018 data.
 It is among the ten most unequal countries in the world, being the only Latin American in the list where Africans appear.
 Brazil is more unequal than Botswana, with 0.533 according to the Gini index, a small country neighboring South Africa with just over two million inhabitants.

-If you expand the range from 1% to the richest 10% of Brazilians, the participation in the country's income rises to 41.9% of the total.
+When the range is expanded from 1% to the richest 10% of Brazilians, the participation in the country's income rises to 41.9% of the total.
 In other words, the other 90% of the population earn less than 60% of the total income, just to show such a disparity.

 The Brazilian federal government has also implemented and expanded in the last years major subsidy programs, such as Bolsa Família and Fome Zero, for families deemed to be in need of assistance.

 In recent years, the situation of poverty in Brazil has once again become a relevant social problem, even with the existence of government social programs that seek to address it.
 Food insecurity has worsened in Brazil, and hunger is even more present in the lives of Brazilians in 2022.
-According to data from the new National Survey on Food Insecurity in the Context of the Covid-19 Pandemic in Brazil, only 4 out of 10 families can access full access to food in the country.
+According to data from the new National Survey on Food Insecurity in the Context of the Covid-19 Pandemic in Brazil, only 4 out of 10 families have full access to food in the country.
 Hunger already affects 33.1 million people.
 The North and Northeast of Brazil are the most affected regions.
-Hunger in Brazil has returned to the level of the 1990s and women and black people are the ones who suffer the most.
+Hunger in Brazil has returned to the level of the 1990s, and women and Black people are the ones who suffer the most.

 Crime in Brazil

 Brazil has serious problems with crime.
 With roughly 23.8 homicides per 100,000 residents, muggings, robberies, kidnappings and gang violence are common.
 Police brutality and corruption are widespread.
-In response, the Brazilian government established the National Public Security Force (FNSP) in June 2004 by the Ministry of Justice, to act in situations of emergency, in times of crisis.
+In response, the Brazilian government established the National Public Security Force (FNSP) in June 2004 by the Ministry of Justice, to act in situations of emergency and in times of crisis.

 More than 800,000 people were murdered in Brazil between 1980 and 2004.
 There were a total of 63,880 murders in Brazil in 2018.

 The data show that the country had 41,069 murders in 2021, the lowest number in the entire historical series, which started in 2007, there were 3,049 fewer deaths compared to 2020, a drop of 7%, 21 states in the country had a reduction in murders in the year the biggest drop was registered in the state of Acre, with less than 38% in the number of homicides.
 About 6 states of the federation had an increase in violent deaths - 4 of them are in the North region. the North was the only region of the country that recorded a rise in murders, with 10% the highest increase was registered in Amazonas, with 54%.